MalcolmWigder/malcolmwigder.com/_writings/table.md

 ---
-title: My Life in Five Table Tennis Oppoonents
+title: My Life in Five Table Tennis Opponents
 date: 2025-7-12
 layout: default
 summary: This is me, this is real